Bounds on non-linear errors for variance computation with stochastic rounding: Error analysis for algorithms with non-linear error

 Let $\mathcal{B} = \abs{ (\widehat{s} -s)^2\psi_{n+1} }+ 2 \abs{ s(\widehat{s} -s)\psi_{n+1} }+ \abs{ s^2(\psi_{n+1}-1)}$, the following equation will be used in all proofs of the textbook forward errors

 \begin{remark} To handle the non-linearity of errors, the key idea of this approach is to isolate terms of order $1$ in error the errors and then use the previous results on the inner product or summation.
-Other decompositions could be used.
+This error could be decomposed otherwise.
 For instance,

 Then, we can apply the same properties on $(\widehat{s}\psi_{n+1} -s)$ and $(\widehat{s} - s)$.
 The bounds are different but asymptotically equivalent when $nu \ll 1$. \end{remark}

 The rounding errors accumulated in the whole process of this algorithm $\phi_i$ and $\psi_i$ satisfy for all $1 \leq i \leq n$,